credential-handler/chapi.io/playgroundFaq.md

 }
 ```

-2. The Wallet POSTs a VP containing the DID Auth to the /exchanges endpoint.
+**Step 2**: The Wallet POSTs a VP containing the DID Auth to the /exchanges endpoint.
 ```
 {
   "verifiablePresentation" :{